amq/cockroach-galera-benchmark/README.md

 - did a *preliminary* single-node testing, see [cockroachdb/cockroach#17777](https://github.com/cockroachdb/cockroach/issues/17777#issuecomment-347243141)

+## Warning

+- testing in cloud means testing in a noisy environment.
+Fluctuations of up to 20% were observed with `m5.xlarge`

 ## Roadmap

-- the performance of CockroachDB seems to be too low, make sure I didn't miss something obvious
+- the performance of CockroachDB seems to be lower than expected, make sure I didn't miss something obvious
 - investigate oltpbench compatibility issues, possibly add a dialect file
 - evaluate special / pareto / zipfian distribution usage for sysbench
 - launch the final testing, I expect it to last for a few days without pauses